From Pixels to Torques with Linear Feedback: Abstract

 \section{Abstract}

 We demonstrate the effectiveness of simple observer-based linear feedback policies for ``pixels-to-torques'' control of robotic systems using only a robot-facing camera.
 Specifically, we show that the matrices of an image-based Luenberger observer (linear state estimator) for a ``student'' output-feedback policy can be learned from demonstration data provided by a ``teacher'' state-feedback policy via simple linear-least-squares regression.
 The resulting linear output-feedback controller maps directly from high-dimensional raw images to torques while being amenable to the rich set of analytical tools from linear systems theory, allowing us to enforce closed-loop stability constraints in the learning problem.
 We also investigate a nonlinear extension of the method via the Koopman embedding.
-Finally, we demonstrate the surprising effectiveness of linear pixels-to-torques policies on a cartpole system, both in simulation and on real-world hardware.
-The policy successfully executes both stabilizing and swing-up trajectory tracking tasks using only camera feedback while subject to model mismatch, process and sensor noise, perturbations, and occlusions.
+Finally, we demonstrate the surprising effectiveness of linear pixels-to-torques policies on a cartpole system, both in simulation and on real hardware.
+The policy successfully executes both stabilizing and swing-up trajectory-tracking tasks using only camera feedback while subject to model mismatch, process and sensor noise, perturbations, and occlusions.
+Open-source code for all experiments can be found here: \url{https://roboticexplorationlab.org/projects/linear_pixels_to_torques.html}

 \keywords{Vision and Sensor-based Control \and Data-Driven Control \and Control Theory and Optimization}